portfedh/FX_MXNUSD/README.md

 ## Contributing

-If you can help making this a simple executable file for windows and mac, so non-programmers can use it, it would be much appreciated.
+Any help making the scripto into an executable file for windows and mac would be very helpful.

+This would allow non-programmers to use it.